gearglow/ReptiliaWithATwist/The List.md

 "...
 Oh.
 Huh.
 That explains a lot, I guess.
 So I'm dead?"

 "No, not anymore, Harry," Janet replied.
 "You got sent back to get it right this time.
-You can't remember the past lives, though, because it would destroy the space-time continuum, so we sort of *cheated.* A little bit."
+You can't remember the past lives, though, because it would destroy the space-time continuum -- and make dating kind of creepy, besides -- so we sort of *cheated.* A little bit."

 Harry raised an eyebrow.